gaurav-dogra/notes/Useful Shortcuts in Visual Studio.md

 # Useful Shortcuts in Visual Studio

+## how to create your own shortcut in Visual Studio

+Menu bar -> Toots -> Options -> Environment -> Keyboard -> select a command -> Choose a shortcut -> Assign

 ## Collapse a code block

 - Ctrl + M + M to collapse and expand